forrtproject/forrtproject.github.io/content/about/about/about.md

 * Recently, the scientific community took steps to reflect a widespread awareness of, and call for, improved practices ushering in the “credibility revolution” including higher standards of evidence, preregistration, direct replication, transparency, and openness.
 * Structurally, three pillars were proposed to carry social sciences towards academic utopia:  opening scientific communication, restructuring incentives and practices, and collaborative and crowdsourced science.

 However, ongoing attempts have neglected an essential aspect of the academic machinery: students.
-And indeed, current norms for the teaching and mentoring in higher-education are rooted in obsolete practices of bygone eras.
+And indeed, current norms for the teaching and mentoring in higher education are rooted in the obsolete practices of bygone eras.
 Improving transparency and rigor of science is the responsibility of all who engage in it.

 ### The solution

-* In our view, a scientific utopia has a fourth pillar, whose principal goal is to familiarize higher-ED students, who are future consumers of science and perhaps themselves knowledge producers, with the intricacies of the process of science.
+* In our view, a scientific utopia has a fourth pillar, whose principal goal is to familiarize higher education students, who are future consumers of science and may become knowledge producers, with the intricacies of the process of science.
 * We believe the teaching and mentoring of reproducible and open research practices is the clearest indicator of the degree to which institutions and/or departments embody principles of credible science.
 * This demonstration goes beyond paying lip service to best practices, and ensures that students are trained to engage in the best available scientific practices.